Introduction

 Artifact - A compiled, packaged output of a build process (e.g., a JAR file, Docker image, or binary).

-Blue-green deployment - A deployment strategy that runs two identical production environments, deploying to the idle one and switching traffic.
+Blue-green deployment - A deployment strategy using two identical production environments, deploying to the idle one and switching traffic.

 Build - The process of compiling source code into runnable artifacts.